 How to Re-Skill & Up-Skill? / Guidelines to Up-skill in your career / How to enhance your Skillset? / Up-Skill & Re-Skill – Need of the hour

+How to Upskill and Advance Your Career?
 Does your career seem stuck?
 Are you not moving at the same pace as you had planned to go up the corporate ladder?
-Do you feel inadequate with regards to the skills you need, to move forward at work?
+Do you feel inadequate with regard to the skills you need, to move forward at work?

 It is a typical delusion, that learning is limited only to the early years of one’s career.
 This is absolutely untrue; upskilling & reskilling is relevant to every individual who is either entering or already a part of the workforce.

 The learning function is emerging from being an additional requirement to a fundamental approach for knowledge sharing, irrespective of geographical location, type of organization, and social strata.
 According to LinkedIn’s Workforce Confidence Index 2020, in India, 64% of the professionals are likely to raise their focus on learning in the coming weeks.
 In addition, three out of five professionals believe, that they will attain career progression through upskilling and reskilling.

 Hard skills are linked to a particular technical knowledge and training while soft skills are personality traits such as leadership, communication or planning.
 Both types of skills are essential in order to perform and lead successfully in your career.